-There are laws on both the federal level and the California state level that have been enacted to protect employees from experiencing workplace harassment and/or discrimination.
+There are both federal and California state laws protecting employees from experiencing workplace harassment and/or discrimination.
 On the federal level, employee protection against discrimination and harassment in the workplace falls under Title VII of the Civil Rights Act of 1964.
-This stipulates that it is illegal for an employer to discriminate against an employee based on specified characteristics, such as race, color, national origin, religion, and sex.
-Furthermore, on the state level, in California, employees are protected against workplace discrimination and harassment via the California Fair Employment and Housing Act.
+This stipulates that it’s illegal for an employer to discriminate against an employee based on specified characteristics, such as race, color, national origin, religion, and sex.
+On the state level, employees are protected against workplace discrimination and harassment under the California Fair Employment and Housing Act.

-What Is Sexual Harassment?
+What is Sexual Harassment?

 - Offering employment perks in exchange for sexual favors

-- Verbal harassment (i.e. inappropriate nicknames, derogatory comments, slurs…etc.)
+- Verbal harassment (i.e., inappropriate nicknames, derogatory comments, slurs, etc.)

-- Visual harassment (i.e. openly displaying derogatory posters, photos and/or illustrations of sexually charged content, publicly playing sexually inappropriate videos…etc.)
+- Visual harassment (i.e., openly displaying derogatory posters, photos and/or illustrations of sexually charged content, publicly playing sexually inappropriate videos, etc.)

-- Physical harassment (i.e. assault, unwelcome touching, intentional physical interference…etc.)
+- Physical harassment (i.e., assault, unwelcome touching, intentional physical interference, etc.)

 - Verbal sexual propositions

 - Leering and/or sexual gestures

 - Verbal comments about an individual’s body

-Sexual Harassment In California
+Sexual Harassment in California

-Filing A Complaint
+Filing a Complaint

 Assuming an employee experiencing sexual harassment at work has exhausted all proper channels and resources, without resolve, it may be time to escalate the complaint.
 The only way an employee experiencing sexual harassment at work can take any type of legal action is if the employee comes forward by taking the required steps to file a formal complaint with the appropriate state and/or federal agency.
-The California state agency that is tasked with protecting employees from unlawful harassment and/or discrimination is DFEH.
+The California state agency tasked with protecting employees from unlawful harassment and/or discrimination is the DFEH.
 Filing a sexual harassment complaint with DFEH can be done here on their website.
 The EEOC is the federal agency that enforces anti-discrimination laws.
 Additional information regarding filing a complaint through the EEOC can be found here.

 If the complaint cannot be resolved with the DFEH or EEOC, the final step is a lawsuit.
 In some cases, the DFEH or EEOC will represent the harassed employee.
 In other cases, the harassed employee will need to retain an employment lawyer to represent them.

-Disclaimer: Please note, while every effort has been made to ensure the accuracy of this article, it is not intended to be legal advice, as situations differ and should be discussed with an expert and/or lawyer.
+Disclaimer: Please note, while every effort has been made to ensure the accuracy of this article, it is not intended to be legal advice, as situations differ and should be discussed with an expert and/or a lawyer.